-Software engineer is consistantly rated as one of the top jobs by Money magazine and Reuters.
+A software engineer is consistently rated as one of the top jobs by Money magazine and Reuters.
 This isn't just because software engineers have good salaries; compared to other jobs, they also have great flexibility and only moderate stress.
 Some of the great positions you can earn with your degree are application developer, technical marketer, system analyst and project manager.
 Plus, there are many great jobs reliant on CS that have yet to be invented.
-Note that all of these jobs require strong interpersonal skills, so don't think that computer scientist sdon't get to interact with other people!
+Note that all of these jobs require strong interpersonal skills, so don't think that computer scientist doesn't get to interact with other people!

 - Be a Part of Something Cool!

 When you think about today's coolest inventions, most of them use some degree of computing.
 You can be a part of these advances and can work on projects that will one day make other people say "Cool!"

 Reasons to Major in Computer Science at UK

 Get involved with research and gain experience through exciting, meaningful projects.
 Use x-rays to peek inside a thousand-year-old scroll without touching it.
 Build iPhone apps.
 Develop the next-generation of the Internet.
 Build animations to help arthritis patients understand the consequences of selecting different medications and more.